Doctoral Degree Program

 As detailed in the Graduate School of Arts and Sciences Bulletin, an MA in Editorial Studies is not a prerequisite for the PhD Relevant advanced study, however, is required.
 Based on the assessment of a faculty advisor, a student may need to take a course or courses from the MA program in order to be prepared for doctoral study.
 In addition to taking some of the MA program courses, eight semester courses (32 credits) and a dissertation related to editing are required for the degree.
 Computer literacy is essential.

-Of the eight required courses, four are taken in the Institute.
+Eight semester courses (32 credits) for those with an MA, and sixteen courses (64 credits) for those with a BA, are required for the degree.
+Of the required courses, it is expected that students will take: EI 503, EI 507, EI 508, EI 509, and EI 501/701.
 Ordinarily, the remaining coursework consists of two directed studies with the student’s dissertation advisor, and two related courses in another department at the University, all of which must be relevant to the subject of the dissertation and approved by a student’s dissertation advisor.
 Students are jointly supervised in coursework and the writing of the dissertation, ordinarily by a director of the Institute and one or two adjunct professors drawn from, or approved by, the Advisory Committee.

 Learn more about our current PhD candidates here.